BolajiAyodeji/Blogposts/ckf7szmln015l5gs1hs1a2z95.md

 One fantastic feature of the operating system is the Command Line Interface (CLI), which allows users to interact with their computer from a shell.
 This shell is a REPL (Read, Evaluate, Print, Loop) environment where users can enter a command, and the shell runs it and returns a result.

-## How to Zip a File or Directory with Tar
+## How to Create an Archive (File or Directory) with Tar

 Tar (an abbrevation for **T**ape **Ar**chive) is a Linux command used to create a `.tar`, `.tar.gz`, or `.tar.bz2` archive file (also known as "tarballs").

-You can collect files or directories into an archive with the command below like so:
+You can combine files or directories into an archive with the command below like so:

 ```bash
 tar -cf archive-name.tar /path/to/file-or-directory